wisstock/Labnote/README.md

 ========

 Laboratory notebook of lab 404.
+Property of A

 ## Structure of lab notes
-In this notebook using Markdown markup.
+In this notebook using Markdown markup for text notes and CSV sheets format for storing reagents compositions.

 There are three main directories:
-1. Solutions (composition of reagents)
+1. Notes (current working notes in chronological order)
 2. Protocols (description of protocols)
-3. Notes (current working notes in chronological order)
+3. Solutions (composition of reagents)